 The key question is: What are we able to do about it?

-The key question is: What can we do about it?
-Well, a staggering 8 in 10 carers are finding that talking to family and friends is a key part of keeping things positive.
-It's been touching to hear about the different ways of doing that - Facetime and phonecalls can be great if everybody's tech-savvy, but sometimes writing somebody a letter (Yup, an old-fashioned pen-and-paper) can have a huge impact.
-It's particularly popular if you're sending to someone you can't visit in a care home.
+Well, a staggering eight in 10 carers found that talking to family and friends was a key part of keeping things positive.
+It was touching to hear about the different ways of doing that - FaceTime and phone calls can be great if everybody's tech-savvy, but sometimes writing somebody a letter (Yup, an old-fashioned pen-and-paper) can have a huge impact.
+It's particularly popular if we're sending to someone we are unable visit in a care home.

-InsightTimer - A free app for sleep, anxiety & stress
+InsightTimer - A free app for sleep, anxiety & stress!

 DDMIX - A fun and entertaining online dance fitness programme, with 20-minute sessions for all ages